Assisted dying Bill risks running out of time to become law, Lords hears

 The assisted dying Bill risks running out of time to become law, the Lords has heard amid a record high number of suggested changes to the draft legislation.

-Peers began their first of at least four days of detailed line-by-line scrutiny of the Bill which could see assisted dying legalised for terminally ill adults in England and Wales.
+Peers debated for almost five hours in their first of at least four days of detailed line-by-line scrutiny of a Bill which could see assisted dying legalised for terminally ill adults in England and Wales.

 More than 900 amendments have been put forward – the highest number ever tabled to a piece of backbench legislation.